-The Actuarial Sciences Graduate Certificate is designed to serve students and professionals in the Washington, D.C. area who are interested in pursuing careers as actuaries.
-The course content provides students with specific training related to the following exams:
+The Actuarial Sciences Graduate Certiﬁcate is designed to serve students and professionals who are interested in pursuing careers as actuaries.
+The course content provides students with speciﬁc training related to the following exams administered by the Society of Actuaries (SOA):

 The courses also provide a solid foundation for the corresponding Casualty Actuary Society (CAS) exams.
-Preparation for the first exam is equivalent to meeting the prerequisites for the certificate courses in the area of probability and statistics.
+Passing the ﬁrst professional exam, i.e. the SOA Probability Exam, is equivalent to meeting the prerequisites for the certiﬁcate courses in the area of probability and statistics.

 The Actuarial Sciences Graduate Certiﬁcate may only be pursued on a part-time basis.